-\\Each graduate business course in the MBA core must be preceded by the appropriate undergraduate preparation or the appropriate professional 600 level course listed above.
+Each graduate business course in the MBA core must be preceded by the appropriate undergraduate preparation or the appropriate professional 600 level course listed above.

 M.B.A.
-Core-27 Hours
+Core 27 Hours

-ACCT 601 ACCT 611 ECON 602 FIN 620 DSCI 603 MMCT 600 Profit Planning and Control Information Systems Management Forecasting Business Conditions Financial Management: Theory & Techniques Analytical Models for Decision Making 3 3 3 3 3
+ACCT 601 Profit Planning and Control 3

+ACCT 611 Information Systems Management 3

+ECON 602 Forecasting Business Conditions 3

+FIN 620 Financial Management: Theory & Techniques 3

+DSCI 603 Analytical Models for Decision Making 3

 MNGT 660 Organization Theory (or MNGT 612) 3

 MNGT 661 Business Research 3

 MNGT 666 Management Policy and Integration 3

 MRKT 610 Marketing Strategy and Theory 3

-Concentration-9 Hours
+Concentration 9 Hours

 Students select nine (9) elective hours of work in his/her area of concentration.
+Only two 400-level courses may be used in the concentration, and then only with the advance approval of the student's adviser.